makersacademy/bowling-challenge/README.md

 - [ ] Count number of rolls
 - [x] Count number of frames
 - [x] If roll score 1 = 10, add it to the frame score and automatically set roll score 2 = 0
-- [x] If roll score 1 in previous frame = 10, add current frame score twice to total score (Strike Bonus)
+- [x] If roll score 1 in previous frame = 10 and current frame roll 1 < 10, add current frame score twice to total score (Strike Bonus)
+- [ ] if roll score 1 in previous frame = 10 and current frame roll 1 = 10, add current frame roll 1 and next frame roll 1 to total score (Strike Bonus)
 - [x] if roll score 1 in previous frame < 10 and previous frame score = 10, add roll score 1 of current frame twice to total score (Spare Bonus)
 - [ ] If frame count = 10 and roll 1 score of frame 10 = 10, allow 2 more rolls and add these to frame 10 score
 - [ ] if frame count = 10 and roll score 1 < 10 and frame 10 score = 10, allow 1 more roll and add this to frame 10 score